MicrosoftDocs/WindowsCommunityToolkitDocs/docs/brushes/BackdropGammaTransferBrush.md

 ---
 title: BackdropGammaTransferBrush
 author: michael-hawker
-description: The BackdropBlurBrush is a Brush that blurs whatever is behind it in the application.
+description: The BackdropGammaTransferBrush is a Brush which modifies the color values of whatever is behind it in the application.
 keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, brush, backdrop, gamma, color
 ---